git-pull/website/code_explorer/django-vs-flask.rst

 There's no rules saying a Flask app has to connect to a database.
 It's python, flask could used to make a proxy/abstraction of a thirdparty REST API.
 Or a quick web front-end to a pure-python program.

-Another possiblity: generating a purely static website with no SQL backend `a la NPR`_.
+Another possiblity, generating a purely static website with no SQL backend `a la NPR`_.

 If a website is using RDBMS, which is often true, a popular choice is SQLAlchemy. `Flask-SQLAlchemy`_ helps assist in gluing them together.